How to delete a “blank page” in Word

 “Blank” pages that aren’t really blank

 Except for the blank even or odd pages that Word inserts as needed before an Odd or Even Page break (see “True blank pages”), most “blank” pages aren’t really blank.
 If a page “prints,” it’s because there is something on it.
 Obviously, that something is invisible to the user.
 Usually the invisible something is one or more empty paragraphs.
 Although you can delete the invisible empty paragraphs without making them visible, you can get a much better idea of what’s going on in your document if you display nonprinting characters.
-To do this, press Ctrl+* or click on the Show/Hide ¶ button on the Standard toolbar (in the Paragraph group of the Home tab on the Ribbon in Word 2007 or Word 2010).
+To do this, press Ctrl+* or click on the Show/Hide ¶ button on the Standard toolbar (in the Paragraph group of the Home tab on the Ribbon in Word 2007 and above).

 The one you want to concentrate on is the paragraph mark: ¶.
 Every time you see that mark, it indicates an empty paragraph.
 Delete all the empty paragraphs and you’ll most likely get rid of your “blank page.”
 The following sections will explain a few situations in which deleting empty paragraphs will not work or will not suffice.

 If there is a table at the very end of your document, Word will insist on having an empty paragraph after the table.
 You will not be able to delete this paragraph because the paragraph holds the formatting for the entire document (or the last section if there is more than one).
 The end-of-table marker cannot hold this information because it contains information about the formatting of the table.